-I have taken 2 bamboo tattoos in Thailand.
+I have gotten 2 bamboo travel tattoos in Thailand.
 It is done by the same cool lady on Koh Phangan.
-I have lived on Koh Phangan on several occasions and it's kind of my second home.
+I have lived on Koh Phangan on several occasions and it’s kind of my second home.
 Anyway, I consider Thailand my second home country, so Thai culture, Buddhism, and Thai people are close to my heart.

 Sak Yant is the traditional Thai tattoo which dates back to centuries.
 It can be linked to a Buddhist tradition, though not all Buddhist sects consider it a central part of their their religion.
 It is traditionally done by a Buddhist monk or an “ajarn” which translates into a teacher.
 However, monks can’t make the tattoos on females.

 To me, Sak Yant represents Thai traditions but also mythology and history as it is written in the ancient Pali language which I find very beautiful.
 The tattoos are also supposed to work as amulets and protectors and they give blessings and powers to its bearers.
 They all have individual traits and are suited for different situation, eg. some give wealth and power or they can protect you from bad spirits or guide you during your travels and in general, in your life.